adrianrosa/fullstackutn/README.md

+# UTN Fullstack
-Project of course: Fullstack UTN http://www.lslutnfra.com/curso-fullstack API books (Node JS, Mongo) + IU React JS.
+Project of course: Fullstack UTN http://www.lslutnfra.com/curso-fullstack <br />
+API books (Node JS, Mongo) + IU React JS. <br />
 Running on Docker containers.

-# Mongo, API and React App
+## Mongo, API and React App

 With __docker-compose__ we can define rules to run the containers in the correct order and with certain conditions necessary for everything to work.